kingluddite/web-dev-notes/full_stack/mean-stack/05-mongo.md

 ## Stop iron-node
 `ctrl` + `c`

-**note** Most of the time you'll be using `nodemone` and you'll only use iron-node when you need to check on an internal process
+**note** Most of the time you'll be using `nodemon` and you'll only use iron-node when you need to check on an internal process